Open-Source-Lodge/lask/README.md

 ## Setup

-Before using gpterm, you need to set up your OpenAI API key:
+Before using lask, you need to set up your OpenAI API key:

 1. Get an API key from [OpenAI](https://platform.openai.com/api-keys)